 The Religious Education department is a flourishing and forward-looking department, housed in a suite of two specialist teaching rooms.
 We are also lucky to have a beautiful chapel that is regularly used by both pupils and staff.
-At present there are four specialist members of the department: Mrs R Lawrence (Head of Department) Mr D Daley, and Mrs J Crudge.
-Miss G Fiorillo (Deputy Head- Pastoral) also teaches within the department.
+At present there are three specialist members of the department: Mrs R Lawrence (Head of Department) Mr D Daley and Miss G Fiorillo (Deputy Head).
 We are also supported by Sr. Anne Reddington and the priests of the Llanelli deanery.

 We place the utmost importance upon the spiritual life of our school, and the R.E.
 Department plays a key role in inspiring and leading this area.
 We have a thriving and comprehensive liturgical calendar, including voluntary Masses, Advent and Lenten Services, retreats, fund raising events, whole school Masses, year and form assemblies, and morning prayer for staff.

-Year 7 are the first year group to move to the new scheme of work ‘People of God; Called to serve’.
+All Key Stage three pupils; follow the ‘People of God’ scheme of work.
 This scheme is taught in line with the rest of the Menevia diocese and with the majority of Catholic schools in England and Wales.
-The scheme will ultimately be rolled out across key stage 3 by September 2017

 In year 7 pupils will study the following areas;